-The project has been completed.
+The project is completed.
 Within this project, the participating European energy and climate agencies intensified the cross-border dialogue and exchange of knowledge and experience on municipal energy management.

 Buildings Energy Efficiency Energy Transition and Climate-Neutral Buildings Municipalities